-The northern map turtle (Graptemys Geographica), before called as the common map turtle, is an aquatic turtle regularly found in North America, they of the Emydidae family.
+The northern map turtle (Graptemys Geographica), before called the common map turtle, is an aquatic turtle regularly found in North America, they of the Emydidae family.

 The cosmopolitan distributed loggerhead sea turtles reside in the Mediterranean, Atlantic, Indian as well as Pacific Oceans.
 They mostly prefer living in the open ocean or shallow waters along the costs, and occasionally come out to build nests or lay eggs.
 The young ones, float in the mats of algae Sargassum.
 Both the continental shelf, as well as the estuaries serve as homes for the loggerhead turtles.
-While the trifling water turn out ideal for the young ones, the adults prefer locations best for nesting.
-Unless the nesting period, they prefer water having temperatures of around 13.3-28.0°C (56-82°F), even though 27-28°C is best for females during nesting season.
+While the trifling water turns out ideal for the young ones, the adults prefer locations best for nesting.
+Unless during the nesting period, they prefer water having temperatures of around 13.3-28.0°C (56-82°F), even though 27-28°C is best for females during nesting season.